ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 author: Adam Green
 categories:
   - Energy Basics
+excerpt: The First and Second Law are foundational in energy engineering.
+They are also simple enough to be summarized in only two sentences.

 ---
 The First and Second Law are foundational in energy engineering.
 They are also simple enough to be summarized in only two sentences.

 The **First Law** means we can only ever break even.
 The **Second Law** means we can never break even, and will always lose.

-## The First Law of Thermodynamics
+## the first law of thermodynamics

 The First Law is the law of conservation.
 Energy cannot be created or destroyed.
 We can only convert energy from one form to another.